2024 Nevada Republican presidential nominating contests

 The 2024 Nevada Republican presidential primary and caucus were held on February 6 and 8, 2024, respectively, as part of the Republican Party primaries for the 2024 presidential election.
 26 delegates to the 2024 Republican National Convention were allocated on a proportional basis in the caucus.
 They were held following the Iowa caucuses and the New Hampshire primary.

-On August 14, 2023, Republicans in Nevada announced that they would boycott and ignore the non-binding, state-organized primary following a controversy over the selection of a primary process over the traditional caucus format in the state's presidential preference contests.
+On August 14, 2023, Republicans in Nevada announced that they would boycott and ignore the non-binding, state-organized primary due to opposition to the establishment of a primary process over the traditional caucus format in the state's presidential preference contests.
 The state-run primary was held on February 6, while the Nevada Republican Party held its own caucus on February 8.

-Nikki Haley lost the popular vote in the non-binding Nevada primary to None of These Candidates.
+Nikki Haley lost the popular vote in the non-binding Nevada primary to the ballot option of None of These Candidates.
 Although None of These Candidates received more votes, Haley was the official winner of the primary.
-Trump won the party-organized caucus.
+Trump won the party-organized caucus without any major opponent.

 Background

 Controversy

 The Democratic-controlled Nevada Legislature, supported by former senator Harry Reid, moved to establish a presidential primary in 2021 for the Republican and Democratic parties, following the "havoc" of the 2020 Iowa Democratic presidential caucuses.
 Previously, party-organized caucuses were used to determine delegates in presidential elections.
 In May 2023, the Republican Party sued the state of Nevada, because they preferred to keep using the caucuses to determine their delegate allocation.

 The Republican primary required more than one Republican candidate to file by October 16, 2023.
-Nevada Republicans have said that they will instead hold a party-organized caucus on February 8, 2024.
-To participate in the caucus, Republican candidates needed to register their candidacy with the Nevada Republican Party in a filing window from September 1, 2023, to October 15, 2023.
+Nevada Republicans said that they would instead hold a party-organized caucus on February 8, 2024.
+To participate in the caucus, Republican candidates needed to register their candidacy with the Nevada Republican Party in a filing window from September 1, 2023, to October 15, 2023 and needed to pay a fee of $55,000.
+Multiple media articles also reported that appearing on the primary ballot would bar candidates from participating in the caucus and that party rules about SuperPACs were tightened to protect Trump.

-Additionally, Haley, the only remaining major candidate on the primary ballot by the time of the election, refused to spend funds or campaign in the Nevada primaries due to not being allowed to enter the caucuses.
-This led to early speculation "None of the Above" would win the primaries instead.
+Nikki Haley (as well as two other presidential candidates) still opted for the primary, though they could not win any delegates.
+As the only remaining major candidate on the primary ballot by the time of the election, she had decided early on not to campaign or spend funds in the state, and her campaign explained that she had not entered the caucus either because the process was in their view "rigged for Trump".
+Republican state and county leaders reacted by advising voters to chose "None of the Above" instead of Haley to demonstrate their boycott of the primary, leading to early speculation that the option would win the primary instead.